 The Fine Arts Department at Seminole State College of Florida will kick off its 2013-14 cultural arts season with a theater production of the Greek comedy “Lysistrata,” a gallery exhibit displaying the works of Winter Park photographer Rick Lang, and a series of faculty music recitals.

-Seminole State’s Fine Arts Gallery will feature Florida artists who work in an array of media, including photography, painting and metal.
+Seminole State’s Fine Arts Gallery will feature artists who work in an array of media, including photography, paintings and drawings.

-The College's Fine Arts Gallery (building G on the Sanford/Lake Mary Campus) is open Monday through Thursday from 9 a.m.-4 p.m. and also during music and theater performances.
+The College’s Fine Arts Gallery (building G on the Sanford/Lake Mary Campus) is open Monday through Thursday from 9:30 a.m.-3:30 p.m. and also during music and theater performances.
 For more information, please call 407.708.2040.
 All gallery exhibits are free and open to the public.

 Reservations are strongly recommended and can be made by calling 407.708.2040 or visiting the Fine Arts Theatre Box Office (building G on the Sanford/Lake Mary Campus).
 The Box Office is open Mondays from 9 a.m.-noon, and Tuesdays through Fridays from noon-4 p.m.

 Seminole State Fine Arts Theatre patrons who buy subscriptions receive many benefits, including significant savings on the ticket price for each performance, ticket insurance and exchange privileges.
 Consider becoming a season subscriber!